flora-gr/coding-dojo/rendering/README.md

 - Use the Debugger with break points inside your build method to track rebuilds.
 - Read this documentation https://docs.flutter.dev/tools/devtools/performance and use the Performance Overlay to visualize repaint boundaries and look at frame rebuilds.
+- Have a look at the different options for tracking widget builds, layouts and paints.

 2) Identify which parts of the UI are unnecessarily rebuilding or repainting.
 - Refactor the code using separate StatelessWidgets.